Lower gas prices predicted in 2024: Here’s why

 Experts say the United States is now a powerhouse in oil production, yielding more crude oil than any other country in the world.
 It gives the country a cushion should something happen — like a hurricane damaging refineries or OPEC cutting its supply — that disrupts oil production.

-“We continue to mend from things like the pandemic, which brought a lot of imbalances, brought a lot of very high inflation, which is now slowing down and in some cases going back,” said Patrick De Haan, GasBuddy’s head of petroleum analysis.
+“We continue to mend from things like the pandemic — which brought a lot of imbalances, a lot of very high inflation, which is now slowing down and in some cases going back,” said Patrick De Haan, GasBuddy’s head of petroleum analysis.

 It’s also an election year in 2024, and many Americans might believe politics will help gas prices.
 But GasBuddy’s experts say not so fast.